A weak version of the Strong Exponential Closure: Abstract

 \section{Abstract}

-Assuming Schanuel's Conjecture we prove that for any variety $V \subseteq \Bbb C^n \times (\Bbb C^{*})^n$ over the algebraic closure of $\Bbb Q$, of dimension $n$, and with dominant projections on both the first $n$ coordinates and the last $n$ coordinates, there exists a generic point $(a, e^a) \in V$.
-We obtain in this way many instances of the Strong Exponential Closure axiom introduced by Zilber in 2004.
+Assuming Schanuel's Conjecture we prove that for any irreducible variety $V \subseteq \Bbb C^n \times (\Bbb C^{*})^n$ over $\Bbb Q^{alg}$, of dimension $n$, and with dominant projections on both the first $n$ coordinates and the last $n$ coordinates, there exists a generic point $(\overline a, e^{\overline a}) \in V$.
+We obtain in this way many instances of the Strong Exponential Closure axiom introduced by Zilber in \cite{zilber}.